spotlightpa/poor-richard/content/news/2020-04-30-SPLSUBPOENA30.md

 “One of the issues here is that there is a national standard for this, and the Wolf administration made some adjustments or changes to the national standard,” he said.
 “We will be asking for some of the reasons why those changes were made and how that impacted some of the waivers that were approved and not approved.”

+Wolf on Thursday told reporters he thinks the audit is “a great thing.”

+“I think the auditor general’s office is in a great position to look at this and make sure that the process is fair and open, as it should be,” he said.

-A spokesperson for Wolf, Lyndsay Kensinger, said the administration supports an audit of the program by DePasquale’s office but not a subpoena.
+But according to Wolf spokesperson Lyndsay Kensinger, the administration does not support a subpoena.

 “If the Senate takes the unfortunate and counterproductive step of issuing a subpoena, the Wolf administration will review it and determine next steps,” she said Thursday.
 “The administration has committed to disclosing information about the business closure and exemption process, and recently provided testimony to the Senate regarding that forthcoming disclosure.”

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

 Wolf told reporters last week that his administration was working to “wrap up” the waiver process, which closed to new applications on April 3.

 “I think before it's finished … anything that brings that out into the open would give a distorted view of what actually happened in the waiver process,” he said.

 As of April 29, the Department of Community and Economic Development had approved 6,171 exemptions and denied 13,197, according to a spokesperson.
 Another 11,624 were “submitted for activities as to which no exemption was required,” the spokesperson said.

 Senate Minority Leader Jay Costa, of Allegheny County, said in a statement he supports a review by DePasquale, but called on GOP senators to cancel Thursday’s hearing.

 “A duplicative review of the same program and information is a waste of taxpayer resources and takes our administration’s officials away from fighting COVID-19,” he said in a Thursday statement.

 <i>This story will be updated. </i>